JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 Each project may follow its own conventions for code writing.
 In the Tools -> JPA Buddy -> DTO Declaration you can configure:

-- Serializable type.
+1. Serializable type.
-- Class name postfix.
+2. Class name postfix.
-- Whether to use Lombok or not.
+3. Whether to use Lombok or not.
-- Comment link regexp.
+4. Comment link regexp.
 It allows JPA Buddy to associate DTO with its JPA Entity.
 To specify a placeholder for the target entity FQN (Fully Qualified Name) in a comment use the `(?<entity>.*)` pattern.
 So, if the regexp is defined as `A DTO for the{@link (?.*)} entity.` it will be resolved in the following comment:

   ```java
   // A DTO for the {@link io.jpabuddy.demo.entities.Project} entity.
   ```

   The feature is disabled when the field is empty.
-- Name pattern regexp.
+5. Name pattern regexp.
 This option is useful if you use an obligatory naming convention for DTOs.
 It allows JPA Buddy to associate DTO with its JPA Entity using a DTO name only.
 To specify a placeholder for the simple class name of the target JPA entity, use the `(?<entity>.)` pattern.
 E.g., `(?.)Dto` means that the `MyEntityDto` class will be considered as a DTO for `MyEntity`.
 The feature is disabled when the field is empty.
-- Class comment.
+6. Class comment.
 Defines the comment that will be generated over the DTO class.

-### Convinient Navigation between Entity and its DTOs
+### Convenient Navigation between Entity and its DTOs

 As soon as JPA Buddy is able to associate DTO class with the entity: